francisjervis/venture-capital-research/vc-firms.md

 ### <summary>Abstract</summary>

 > Employing the 2008 financial crisis as an empirical setting, we examine the investment strategies of venture capitalists (VCs) in response to liquidity supply shocks.
-While predictably VCs reduce investment, our difference-in-differences approach demonstrates that VCs reposition by increasing their share of, and per- round funding to, startups operating in the VCs’ core sectors.
+While predictably VCs reduce investment, our difference-in-differences approach demonstrates that VCs reposition by increasing their share of, and per-round funding to, startups operating in the VCs’ core sectors.
 These effects are driven by more-experienced VCs, and are strongest in early-stage portfolio startups.
-Complementing these results, we find superior ex- post performance among crisis-funded portfolio startups operating in more-experienced VCs’ core sectors.
+Complementing these results, we find superior ex-post performance among crisis-funded portfolio startups operating in more-experienced VCs’ core sectors.
 Overall, our findings point to more-experienced VCs possessing information advantages, especially in their core sectors.
 </details>
 ---